-A copy of the Weatherford College Student Handbook is available at each campus's administrative offices or may be downloaded from the WC website at: www.wc.edu > public > upload > files > campus-resources
+A copy of the Weatherford College Student Handbook is available at each campus's administrative offices or may be downloaded from the WC website at: wc.edu > current students > student handbook.

 The Division of Health Sciences is committed to providing quality educational programs for the purpose of developing successful health care professionals.
 Developing caring, competent health care professionals prepared for diverse contemporary practice requires interactions with patients and patient services, thereby resulting in an educational environment with unique characteristics and requirements.